Reinforced solid: Compression failure

 where $\sigma_{1}$ is the largest principal stress, $\sigma_{3}$ is the smallest principal stress, $f_{c}$ is the uniaxial compressive strength (negative value) and $f_{t}$ is the tensile strength.
 We can use the tensile strength here because the lumps of concrete that form compression diagonals are not cracked.

-Cracks in the concrete can be checked by replacing the yield stress $f _{y}$ in the utilization tensor by the bar stress at which the maximum crack width occurs.
-(This bar stress depends also on the bar diameter, the bar spacing and the bar cover.)
+Crack width

+Cracks in the solid material can be computed by a few iterations of a non-linear finite element analysis.
+Finite element crack widths are displayed in integration points.
+For reinforced concrete, the engineer needs to calculate the crack spacing using a code of practice and add the integration point crack widths over the crack spacing.
+The code also specifies what crack width is acceptable.
 Clearly, crack widths need checking only at the surface of a structure for stress states due to load combinations related to the serviceability limit state.